 + If you flick through information online too quickly, make your goal to have only one tab open on your computer at a time.

-+ If there are a million things you want to read online, use Pocket to save articles you want to read later and limit yourself to reading only 3 per day.
++ Are there a million things you want to read online?
+Use Pocket to save articles you want to read later and limit yourself to reading only 3 per day.

 + If you have way too many tasks to do, work on one at a time instead of switching between them.
 If you are racing against a deadline, focus solely on the one project that’s due.
 Take mini-breaks while you complete the task to stop yourself from rushing.

 + If you have way too many ideas and you get distracted easily, write down each idea/thought/task before you start working on it.
 Writing it down makes it harder to forget, and that way you can see what has priority over the others.

 + If you never take a break, schedule 5 minutes a day to sit still and do absolutely nothing.

 And lastly, tell people when you’re feeling overwhelmed.
 They can’t read your mind, and maybe it’ll help them realize that they need to slow down on assigning tasks too.